php/web-doc/tutorial/local-setup.md

 - PHP 5.4+ is available
 - Git control version system is available
 - A basic level of shell/terminal usage, or know that shell commands follow a `$` below
-- A desire to build and display the documentation locally
-- Your PHP Documentation path will be: `/tmp/svn/doc-en` (change this no doubt)
-- Your local mirror path will be: `/home/sites/myphpnet/` (change this no doubt)
-- You are using Linux or a Mac (@todo Make this guide Windows friendly)
-- You'll replace `path/to/phd/` with your actual path

 If you're interested in simply setting up a local PHP mirror (and NOT build the documentation) then please follow the php.net [mirroring guidelines](http://php.net/mirroring) and ignore this document.

 ## Checkout the php documentation from SVN
-*Assumptions*: This assumes using /tmp as the root directory, and checkout of the English language.
+**Assumptions**: This assumes using `/tmp` as the root directory, and checkout of the English language.
-Adjust accordingly.
+Adjust accordingly, including paths, especially if you are on Windows.

 ```
 $ mkdir /tmp/svn